materialsproject/fireworks/docs/installation.rst

 Installing FireWorks
 ====================

-.. note:: We suggest that you use Python 2.7.3 or higher, especially in production (although Python 3+ is not tested).
+.. note:: We suggest that you use Python 2.7.3 or higher, especially in production.
 There is a `bug <https://groups.google.com/forum/#!topic/modwsgi/DW-SlIb07rE>`_ in Python 2.7.2 that could affect FireWorks (although we haven't seen any problems yet).
-As of FireWorks v0.7, Python 3.3 should also work.
+As of FireWorks v0.7, Python 3.3 and higher should also work.

 Install MongoDB
 ===============